An extension of a cubic 2-connected plane graph G to a hamiltonian plane graph contained in G^{2}: Introduction

 \section{Introduction}

 We use \cite{flobar1} as a reference for undefined terms.
-In particular, $V(G)$ is the vertex set, and $E(G)$ is the edge set of $G$.
-A \textsl{matching} in $G$ is a set of pairwise non-adjacent links.
-A \textsl{perfect matching} is one which covers every vertex of the graph.
-A \textsl{spanning subgraph} of a multigraph $G$ is a subgraph whose vertex set is the entire vertex set of $G$.
-Spanning cycles (paths) are called \textsl{Hamilton cycles} (\textsl{Hamilton paths}) and spanning $k$-regular subgraphs are called \textsl{$k$-factors}.
+Let $F$ be a simple connected graph. $V(F)$ is the vertex set and $E(F)$ is the edge set of $F$.
+A \textsl{spanning subgraph} of $F$ is a subgraph whose vertex set is the entire vertex set of $F$.
+A spanning cycle (path) is called \textsl{Hamilton cycle} (\textsl{Hamilton path}) and a spanning $k$-regular subgraph is called \textsl{$k$-factor}.
 A graph is \textsl{hamiltonian} if it admits a Hamilton cycle.
-A graph is \textsl{hamiltonian-connected} if for every pair $u$, $v$ of distinct vertices of $G$, there exists a Hamilton $u-v$ path.
-If $\{V_{1}, V_{2}\}$ is a partition of $V(G)$, the set $E[V_{1}, V_{2}]$ of all edges of $G$ with one end in $V_{1}$ and the other end in $V_{2}$ is called an \textsl{edge cut} in $G$.
-A \textsl{bond} of $G$ is a minimal nonempty edge cut of $G$.
+A graph is \textsl{hamiltonian-connected} if for every pair $u$, $v$ of distinct vertices of $F$, there exists a Hamilton $u-v$ path.

-Given a connected graph $G$ and a positive integer $k$, we denote by $G^k$ the graph on $V(G)$ in which two vertices are adjacent if and only if they have distance at most $k$ in $G$.
-The graph $G^2$ and $G^3$ are also referred to as the \textsl{square} and \textsl{cube}, respectively, of $G$.
-Karaganis \cite{flobar7} and Sekanina \cite{flobar10} proved that if $G$ is a simple connected graph, then the cube of $G$ is hamiltonian-connected, and Fleischner \cite{flobar5} discovered that the square of $G$ is hamiltonian (see also \v{R}\'{\i}ha \cite{flobar9}).
-The strengthened result (employing Fleischner's work) that the square of $G$ is hamiltonian-connected was proved by Chartrand, Kappor and Nash-Williams~\cite{flobar3}.
+Given a positive integer $k$, we denote by $F^k$ the graph on $V(F)$ in which two vertices are adjacent if and only if they have distance at most $k$ in $F$.
+The graph $F^2$ and $F^3$ are also referred to as the \textsl{square} and \textsl{cube}, respectively, of $F$.
+Karaganis \cite{flobar4} and Sekanina \cite{flobar7} proved that the cube of a connected graph is hamiltonian-connected, and Fleischner \cite{flobar3} discovered that the square of a $2$-connected graph is hamiltonian (see also \v{R}\'{\i}ha \cite{flobar6}).
+The strengthened result (employing Fleischner's work) that the square of such a graph is hamiltonian-connected was proved by Chartrand, Kappor, and Nash-Williams \cite{flobar2}.

-Let ${\cal G}$ be the family of all $3$-regular $2$-connected plane multigraphs without loops.
-We prove the following plane version of the Fleischner theorem.
+Let ${\cal G}$ be the family of all simple cubic $2$-connected plane graphs.
+We prove the following theorem.